19hours/sg-statutes/Acts/Penal Code.md

 (f) if he enters or quits by any passage which he knows to have been fastened against such entrance or departure, and to have been unfastened by himself or by an abettor of the house-trespass.

-Explanation—Any outhouse or building occupied with a house, and between which and such house there is an immediate internal communication, is part of the house within the meaning of this section.
+Explanation.—Any outhouse or building occupied with a house, and between which and such house there is an immediate internal communication, is part of the house within the meaning of this section.

-Illustration

-(a)
+Illustrations

-Acommits house-trespass by making a hole through the wall ofZ’s house, and putting his hand through the aperture.
+(a)Acommits house-trespass by making a hole through the wall ofZ’s house, and putting his hand through the aperture.
 This is house-breaking.

-(b)

-Acommits house-trespass by creeping into a ship at a porthole between decks, although found open.
+(a)Acommits house-trespass by creeping into a ship at a porthole between decks, although found open.
 This is house-breaking.

-(c)

-Acommits house-trespass by enteringZ’s house through a window, although found open.
+(a)Acommits house-trespass by enteringZ’s house through a window, although found open.
 This is house-breaking.

-(d)

-Acommits house-trespass by enteringZ’s house through the door, having opened a door which was fastened.
+(a)Acommits house-trespass by enteringZ’s house through the door, having opened a door which was fastened.
 This is house-breaking.

-(e)

-Acommits house-trespass by enteringZ’s house through the door, having lifted a latch by putting a wire through a hole in the door.
+(a)Acommits house-trespass by enteringZ’s house through the door, having lifted a latch by putting a wire through a hole in the door.
 This is house-breaking.

-(f)

-Afinds the key ofZ’s house-door, whichZhad lost, and commits house-trespass by enteringZ’s house, having opened the door with that key.
+(a)Afinds the key ofZ’s house-door, whichZhad lost, and commits house-trespass by enteringZ’s house, having opened the door with that key.
 This is house-breaking.

-(g)

-Zis standing in his doorway.Aforces a passage by knockingZdown, and commits house-trespass by entering the house.
+(a)Zis standing in his doorway.Aforces a passage by knockingZdown, and commits house-trespass by entering the house.
 This is house-breaking.

-(h)

-Z, the door-keeper ofY, is standing inY’s doorway.Acommits house-trespass by entering the house, having deterredZfrom opposing him by threatening to beat him.
+(a)Z, the door-keeper ofY, is standing inY’s doorway.Acommits house-trespass by entering the house, having deterredZfrom opposing him by threatening to beat him.
 This is house-breaking.

 [Indian PC 1860, s.
 445]